AVEVA Edge

 Do now

-HARDENINGRequire all AVEVA Edge users to change their passwords after applying the security update
+WORKAROUNDRequire all AVEVA Edge users to change their passwords immediately after patching

 Schedule — requires maintenance window

-HOTFIXMigrate project files from older versions to 2023 R2 P01 to benefit from improved password hashing
+HOTFIXMigrate all project files from older versions to 2023 R2 P01 after applying the update (one-way migration due to password hashing algorithm changes)

 Long-term hardening